gdbooks/3DCollisions/Chapter3/line_plane.md

 #Line Against Plane

-The code for Line V AABB is almost the same as the code for Line V Sphere.
-Both functions are wrappers around a ray cast.
+Again, this test is almost the same as the previous two.
+The code here should be really straight forward.

-This test will __test intersection__, it will __not test containment__.
-That is, if you have a line, and both start and end points are INSIDE the sphere, the result of this test will be false!

 ### Implementation